ARCTraining/data-vis/_sources/02-first-plot.md

 ### Colour

 Matplotlib automatically assigns a different colour to the different data series, but this only one of the ways data can be encoded.
+The Seaborn documentation provides a really useful [introduction to colour](https://seaborn.pydata.org/tutorial/color_palettes.html).
 We will delve into using colour more deeply over the next few sessions, but there are a few key points to note now:

-- Hue shouldn't be the *only* way you visually encode data; it can be difficult to distinguish on some screens or when printed, might be illegible if printed in greyscale, and could be inaccessible to someone with a colour vision deficiency.
+- Hue usually shouldn't be the *only* way you visually encode data; it can be difficult to distinguish on some screens or when printed, might be illegible if printed in greyscale, and could be inaccessible to someone with a colour vision deficiency.
 In the session ["Making comparisons: line plots"](https://arctraining.github.io/data-vis/03-comparison-line-plots.html#part-2-changing-default-settings) we will look more closely at colour choices.

 ### Shape